 Q2.
 Why did you choose this technology stack over other alternatives?

 Three constraints drove every choice.
 First, idle cost had to be near zero rupees a month, which ruled out always-on virtual machines and pushed us to Google Cloud Run with scale-to-zero.
 Second, the front-end had to render in under one second on a low-end Android over 3G, which ruled out heavy single-page frameworks and pushed us to server-rendered HTML with Tailwind via a CDN.
 Third, accessibility had to meet WCAG 2.2 at level AAA, which is far easier on a small surface than on a heavy framework.
 Node.js 20 and Express were chosen because they have the smallest mental model for the kind of HTTP and JSON work the service does, and because our cold-start budget is best on a JIT-warm runtime.
 Leaflet was preferred over Google Maps because the licensing cost and the script weight are both lower.
-OpenAI Whisper and GPT-4o were chosen because they are best-in-class for accented Indian English and Indian languages and because the operational story (no GPU management) is unbeatable for a student team.
+Gemini Flash-Lite was chosen as the single model because it is the cheapest and fastest tier that still handles classification, geocoding, five-language translation and Google-Search-grounded verification, and because capping it to the scheduled ingest keeps the bill near zero.
+The whole runtime depends on only three packages, express, compression and web-push, with Firestore access and every signature hand-rolled against the Node standard library, which keeps the audit surface small.

 Q3.
 Explain your system architecture and how different components interact.